Aantrreksh/sql-query/event_streams_landing.md

 ## Monitoring streaming jobs
 {: #monitor-streaming-jobs}

-It is important to monitor streaming jobs in order to check if they make progress as expected, or if they are losing data.
+Monitoring your streaming jobs is important in order to understand if your streaming job keeps up with the load of incoming messages on your Kafka topic.

-There are two ways to monitor your streaming jobs.
-The first option is to use Sysdig monitoring.
+There are two monitoring systems to check to get fully informed about your streaming jobs.
+The first system to use is Sysdig monitoring.
 A default {{site.data.keyword.sqlquery_short}} dashboard exists, and you can define custom dashboards and alerts.

-After you create your {{site.data.keyword.monitoringlong}} instance and select the instance for which you want to receive platform metrics, it takes a few minutes until you see **SQL Query** and **SQL Query Streaming** dashboards within the Dashboard Library.
+After you create your {{site.data.keyword.monitoringlong}} instance and select the instance for which you want to receive platform metrics, it takes a few minutes until you see **{{site.data.keyword.sqlquery_short}}** and **{{site.data.keyword.sqlquery_short}} Streaming** dashboards within the Dashboard Library.

 ![Monitoring stream landing.](images/monitoring_stream_landing.svg "Monitoring stream landing"){: caption="Figure 2.
 Monitoring stream landing" caption-side="bottom"}